BenSampo/laravel-enum/README.md

 UserPermissions::DeleteComments()->getBitmask(); // 1000;
 ```

-### Flagged enum in Eloquent queries
+### Flagged enums in Eloquent queries
-To use flagged enums directly in your Eloquent queries, you may use the `FlaggedEnumQueries` trait on your model which provides you with the following methods:
+To use flagged enums directly in your Eloquent queries, you may use the `QueriesFlaggedEnums` trait on your model which provides you with the following methods:

 #### hasFlag($column, $flag): Builder
 ```php